evidentlyai/evidently/docs/book/get-started/tutorial.md

 from evidently.dashboard.tabs import DataDriftTab, CatTargetDriftTab
 ```
 {% hint style="info" %}
-**What is included in the reports?** You can explore [Reports section](../reports) in documentation to understand the components, statistical tests and metrics included in each report by default.
+**What is included in the reports?** You can explore [Reports section](../reports) to understand the components, statistical tests and metrics included in each report by default.
 {% endhint %}

 ## 3. Prepare the data